6 things you should know before college

 Want to explore how our planet works, study its natural history, and help solve pressing environmental problems?

-The Geology major offers you both a solid background in science through classroom, field work, and laboratory experience, allowing you to learn in labs and classes that often take place out in the world, giving you hands-on experience that can lead to high-demand careers helping solve problems for the earth and society.
+The Geosciences major offers you both a solid background in science through classroom, field work, and laboratory experience, allowing you to learn in labs and classes that often take place out in the world, giving you hands-on experience that can lead to high-demand careers helping solve problems for the earth and society.

 | Degree type | Bachelor of Science | |||